Photographs

 A notable file documents the process of contracting a redesigned cover for The Dakota Farmer.
 This material includes correspondence between magazine staff and the contractor, critical evaluations of contemporary agricultural publications, and three proposed sample covers.
 The file offers a unique view into the publication’s design decisions, aesthetic considerations, and promotional strategies.

-Together, these materials illustrate The Dakota Farmer’s function not only as a journal of agricultural information but also as a tool for regional promotion and commercial engagement in the Dakotas.
+These materials illustrate The Dakota Farmer’s function not only as a journal of agricultural information but also as a tool for regional promotion and commercial engagement in the Dakotas.

 Dakota Farmer (Aberdeen, S.D.)Cuban national team basketball at a buffet line in South Dakota